B. D. Lee Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 1%)

-- B. D. Lee Elementary School's student population of 334 students has stayed relatively flat over five school years.
+- B. D. Lee Elementary School's student population of 348 students has grown by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-5|